Ayahuasca Tourism Is Ripping Off Indigenous Amazonians

 But it’s still worth asking: Who’s ultimately benefitting from this, and where are the proceeds going?

 “The indigenous groups of the Amazon are some of the poorest and most marginalized peoples on the planet,” said Lesly Vela, who works for the UK-Colombian nonprofit Yageceros, which aims to preserve the traditional culture of indigenous groups in the Colombian Amazon.
-Vela pointed out that many shamans (both foreign and native, real and pseudo) employ indigenous peoples and contribute to the local community.
-But many others don’t.
+While many shamans (both foreign and native, real and pseudo) employ indigenous peoples and contribute to the local community, many others don’t.

 “The growth of ayahuasca tourism and its popularity in the West has the potential to address these issues, but only if we accept the responsibility and work together,” Vela said.
 “It is also making some people very rich, yet the indigenous communities where these practices originated continue to live in poverty and at risk from various environmental and social issues.”